South America: Prehistory

 South America is thought to have been first inhabited by humans when people were crossing the Bering Land Bridge (now the Bering Strait) at least 15,000 years ago from the territory that is present-day Russia.
 They migrated south through North America, and eventually reached South America through the Isthmus of Panama.

 Amongst the oldest evidence for human presence in South America is the Monte Verde II site in Chile, suggested to date to around 14,500 years ago.
 From around 13,000 years ago, the Fishtail projectile point style became widespread across South America, with its disappearance around 11,000 years ago coincident with the disappearance of South America's megafauna.

+Ancient DNA evidence indicates that the peopling of South America was more complex than a single southward migration followed by uninterrupted population continuity.
+A genomic study identified at least three major dispersals into the subcontinent, followed by regional differentiation and long-term genetic continuity in some regions, with evidence of population replacement in others.

 Maize was present in northern South America by around 6,000 years ago.
+South American cultures began domesticating llamas and alpacas in the highlands of the Andes circa 3500 BC.
+Besides their use as sources of meat and wool, these animals were used for transportation of goods.

 By 2000 BC, many agrarian communities had been settled throughout the Andes and the surrounding regions.
 Fishing became a widespread practice along the coast, helping establish fish as a primary source of food.
 Irrigation systems were also developed at this time, which aided in the rise of an agrarian society.

-South American cultures began domesticating llamas and alpacas in the highlands of the Andes circa 3500 BC.
-Besides their use as sources of meat and wool, these animals were used for transportation of goods.